webglider/google-ctf-17/icrc.md

 The solution is:
 `1010010010111000110111101011101001101011011000010000100001011100101001001100000000`
 Submitting it to the prompt we get our flag: `CTF{i-hope-you-like-linear-algebra}` Absolutely not!
-The authors are probably refering to the gaussian elimination which the SAT solver was using under the hood.
+By linear algebra, the authors are probably refering to the gaussian elimination which the SAT solver was doing under the hood.
 Luckily for me SymPy & CryptoMiniSAT did all the heavy lifting, and I didn't have to explicitly do any linear algebra :)

 ## Summary
 In summary solving this challenge required finding a "self-hashing" string under the `crc_82_darc` function.
-First, I mathematically formulated the problem using expressions with boolean varibles in SymPy.
-After performing the necessary algbraic manipulations, I obtained a set of boolean XOR constraints which I fed to an off-the-shelf crypto-optimized SAT solver (CryptoMiniSAT, which uses gaussian elimination to solve XOR constraints).
-Using these powerful tools, I was able to work at a high level of abstraction and didn't have to explicitly do any algebra / linear algebra and use pen/paper while solving this challenge.
+First, I mathematically formulated the problem using expressions with boolean variables in SymPy.
+After performing the necessary algebraic manipulations, I obtained a set of boolean XOR constraints which I fed to an off-the-shelf crypto-optimized SAT solver (CryptoMiniSAT, which uses gaussian elimination to solve XOR constraints).
+Using these powerful tools, I was able to work at a high level of abstraction and didn't have to explicitly do any algebra / linear algebra or use pen / paper while solving this challenge.

 Here is all the code I used for solving this challenge, compiled into a single script:
 ```python